 You might be thinking that a hotel in such a good location must cost a fortune, but you’d be pleasantly surprised.
 Relais Rione Ponte offers great quality for value, with rooms starting at little over $100 per night for a Classic room in low season.
 It’s a steal considering that Rome is not a cheap destination and how much hotels in this area go for!

 Overall, we had a terrific experience at Relais Rione Ponte.
 We definitely recommend staying here!

 BEST TIME TO VISIT ROME

 The best time to visit Rome is from September to November or April to May.
-The weather conditions are this time are good – bright and sunny, not too hot or too cold.
+The weather conditions in this time are good – bright and sunny, not too hot or too cold.
 You can expect sunny days and cool and crisp evenings that will require you to wear a light jacket.
 Expect crowds in Rome at any time of the year, but it’s way less crowded at this time than during the summer.

 Keep in mind that the hottest and most humid time of the year are the months of July to August.
-These are also the most crowded months in the year, so I highly suggest visiting at another time of the year if you can
+These are also the most crowded months in the year, so I highly suggest visiting at another time of the year if you can.

 I hope this guide was useful to plan your Rome itinerary – if you have any questions, please let me know in the comments!